 Orsanmichele is a well preserved and important 15th century Florentine church with an exuberant Gothic facade.
 It’s eccentric looking.
 Orsanmichele rises up like a three story brown rectangle.

-But the church-museum is vastly underrated, a veritable treasure trove of International Gothic and Renaissance sculpture.
-It's a sort of street view museum.
-Orsanmichele was originally Florence's central grain market.
+Orsanmichele is a sort of street view museum.
+Orsanmichele was originally Florence’s central grain market.
 It was converted into a church in 1380.

 Address: Via dell’Arte della Lana

 Fancy some shopping?
 Head to the San Lorenzo Market, which is open 9:00 am to 7:00 pm Tuesday to Saturday.
 This free market runs from the Basilica of San Lorenzo down the Via Ariento to the Via Nazionale.

 There are two separate markets.
 The Central Market is a two level food hall.
 Meat and fish are sold on the first level, leaving a pungent smell in the air.
 Fruit and vegetables, along with trendy gourmet shops and eateries, are on the second level.